jeffpascal/Architect-Roadmap/Reactive-Architecture.md

     - not stuck waiting for a response form someone else
         - while waiting you are consuming phisical resources
     - you might be interested in the response but it comes asyncronously

+### Netflix- example of responsive software
+- netflix is a good example of a reactive software
+- maintain resilience by reducing features (menu option missing)